lanly-dev/ffmpeg-build/README.md

 All binaries are standalone with no external dependencies.

 ## Licensing
-These builds are licensed under **LGPL v2.1+** (built-in codecs only, no GPL or nonfree components).
-You can use these binaries in commercial or closed-source projects as long as you:
-1. Provide attribution to FFmpeg
-2. Link to the LGPL license
-3. Allow users to replace the FFmpeg binaries with their own versions

-See https://ffmpeg.org/legal.html for full details.
+See https://ffmpeg.org/legal.html for full FFmpeg licensing details.

 ## Customization
-To enable additional codecs or features, edit `.github/workflows/build-and-release.yml` and adjust the `./configure` flags per OS.
-Note that adding GPL libraries (like libx264/libx265) will change the license to GPL v2+.
+To modify codecs or features, edit `.github/workflows/build-and-release.yml` and adjust the `./configure` flags per OS.